 Trick-or-treating is probably the most beloved Halloween tradition.
 Kids enjoy walking from house to house and receiving free candy for their efforts.
 It really is a dream come true for children, even if they’re parents are doing their best to regulate the sugar intake.

 Unfortunately, it’s generally frowned upon for adults to trick-or-treat.
 After all, the sweet treats are meant for youths, not their mothers, fathers and guardians.
 As a result, some consumers might yearn for the days when they could throw on a costume and wander around until they were given some delightful snacks.

 This is a perfect opportunity that small business owners should capitalize on when planning promotional giveaways for Halloween.
 Instead of giving a small gift to every customer, company leaders can make their patrons dress up and trick-or-treat.

 For the treats, chocolate and other candy in branded tins are likely the best options.
-These small gifts will ensure that adult consumers feel like they're reliving the Halloweens they used have every year.
+These small gifts will ensure that adult consumers feel like they’re reliving the Halloweens they used to have every year.

 For the tricks, small business owners can rely on traditional promotional marketing products.
 For instance, instead of a candy bar, someone could distribute promotional magnets.
 In lieu of gummy bears, an entrepreneur could hand out promotional key rings.

 The beneficial part of this strategy is that even the tricks are still advertisements that consumers will love.
 While they may be initially disappointed to receive a pen instead of chocolate, they’ll likely be glad that they have a writing utensil when they have to jot down some quick notes.